Versatile Multilayer Disc: Disc format

 The format uses approximately 5 GB per layer, which was similar to standard DVDs.
 Standard VMDs can use 4 layers, for 20 GB of storage.
 The rarer 8 and 10 layered discs store 40 GB to 50 GB, respectively.
 One manufacturer listed up to 20 layers on a disc being possible in the future.

 The Blu-ray Disc uses a blue-violet laser, rather than VMD's red laser, which means Blu-ray can store more information per layer.
 This format has so far only utilized 1 and 2-layered versions.
 In January 2007, Toshiba announced development on a triple layer HD DVD (TL51) that would have had a capacity of 51 GB.
 Hitachi announced a 4 and 6 layer version of Blu-ray as well, capable of 100 GB and 200 GB respectively.
 A standard 4-layer VMD stored 20 GB, which was comparable to a 1-layered HD DVD (15 GB) and 1-layer Blu-ray Disc (25 GB).

 Content format

 The HD VMD format is capable of high-definition video resolutions up to 1080p which is comparable with Blu-ray and HD DVD.
 Video is encoded in MPEG-2 and VC-1 formats at a maximum bitrate of 40 Megabits per second.
 This falls between the maximum bitrates of HD DVD (36 Mbit/s) and Blu-ray (48 Mbit/s).
 There was the possibility that VMD discs could be encoded with the H.264 format in the future.

-The HD VMD format supports up to 7.1-channel Dolby Digital, Dolby Digital Plus, and DTS audio output, though it will not offer Dolby TrueHD or DTS-HD Master Audio surround sound codecs.
+The HD VMD format supports up to 7.1-channel Dolby Digital, Dolby Digital Plus, and DTS audio output, though it does not offer Dolby TrueHD or DTS-HD Master Audio surround sound codecs.